tisfeng/Easydict/.github/ISSUE_TEMPLATE/dev.md

 ---
-name: dev
+name: dev issue
-about: dev
+about: Use this template for tracking dev issue
-title: dev:
+title: "dev: "
 labels: dev
 ---